 The person responsible for the deposit updates the deposit inventory and has it signed by the author of the added key.

-No key can be removed from deposit.
-In the case of usage, authorised persons may come and consult it:
+No key can be removed from the deposit.
+In case of usage, the following should be authorised:

 Any export of the safety-deposit box inventory shall be signed by the person who examined the key, as well as the safety-deposit box managers.